-In 2019, Ukrainian billionaire and businessman Rinat Akhmetov bought this luxury house for a whopping USD 221 million (over one billion Hong Kong Dollars) from Campari.
+In 2019, Ukrainian billionaire and businessman Rinat Akhmetov bought this luxury house for a whopping USD 221 million (over INR 18,000 million) from Campari.

 Odeon Tower Penthouse

 In the list of most expensive houses in the world, it is impossible to leave out the most expensive penthouse in the world — the Odeon Tower Penthouse in Monaco.
-According to a 2021 report by The Richest, this colossal residential address has an estimated value of over USD 355 million (over two billion Hong Kong Dollars) and is housed inside Monaco’s La Tour Odeon tower.
+According to a 2021 report by The Richest, this colossal residential address has an estimated value of over USD 355 million (nearly INR 29,000 million) and is housed inside Monaco’s La Tour Odeon tower.

 Situated at a short distance from Place du Casino and the bustling centre of Monaco, and designed by architect Alexandre Girardi and developed by Groupe Marzocco, this sky penthouse occupies an area of 3,500 square metres and has over five storeys.

 A 360-degree infinity pool, an indoor private water slide letting guests get right into the pool from an upper floor, its own private elevator, five kitchens spread throughout each floor, a dance floor, a luxurious bathroom, and even staff bedrooms — this luxurious home, overlooking the azure waters of the Mediterranean Sea, knows no limits.